Project-OpenBytes/portex/docs/source/schema/primitive_types.rst

  string
 ********

-The ``string`` type represents a sequence of UTF-8 encoded character.
+The ``string`` type represents a sequence of UTF-8 encoded characters.

 .. _numeric_types: